-We have an aging population with people over the age of 60 making up 23% of the population.
-It is estimated that there are 1.6 million people in the UK over the age of 85 (AGE UK ,2018).
-It is also estimated that approximately 4 million people over the age of 65 have a long term condition (Methodist Homes Association, MHA 2018).
-Over 420,000 people live in care homes; this includes 4% of all 65 years olds increasing to 16% of all 85 year olds (Laing and Buisson 2015 cited in MHA 2018).
+We have an aging population with 12 million individuals over the age of 65 year (18.6%) and half a million people who are go years or over (ONS Census, 2021)..
+It is estimated that there are over 1.65 million people in the UK over the age of 85 (AGE UK, 2019).
+It is also estimated that approximately 4 million people over the age of 65 have a long term condition (Methodist Homes Association, MHA, 2018).
+Over 420,000 people live in care homes; this includes 4% of all 65 years olds increasing to 16% of all 85 year olds (Laing and Buisson 2015 cited in MHA, 2018).

-Up to a quarter of care home residents have diabetes and the prevalence of diabetes increases with age (Sinclair et al 2001).
+Up to a quarter of care home residents have diabetes and the prevalence of diabetes increases with age (Sinclair et al 2001, Diabetes UK, 2020).
 Older people with diabetes are at significant risk of hypoglycaemia due to decreasing appetites.
 These individuals may lose their warning signs of hypoglycaemia as the body's counter regulatory response become impaired with advancing age.
 HbA1c targets should be relaxed in this population (Fox and Kilvert 2015).